ScaffoldGPT: A Scaffold-based GPT Model for Drug Optimization: Related Work

 Large language models like MolGPT~\citep{bagal2021molgpt} and ChemGPT~\citep{frey2023neural} have been utilized in molecule generation and drug discovery~\citep{bagal2021molgpt,rothchild2021c5t5,wang2022transformer}, using formats like SMILES~\citep{weininger1988smiles} and SELFIES~\citep{krenn2020self} to standardize molecular representation.
 These models have shown promise in drug design, outperforming traditional methods in some predictive capacities.
-However, as noted by ~\citet{murakumo2023llm}, using pre-trained large language models typically results in minor molecular modifications and serves primarily supportive roles in the design process.
-Our research adopts the SMILES format and combines the strengths of large language models with reinforcement learning.
-Unlike previous efforts that relied solely on LLMs, our approach uses RL fine-tuning to align with multiple pharmaceutical objectives and employs controlled decoding to guide LLMs in generating more effective molecular structures.
+However, as noted by ~\citet{murakumo2023llm}, using pre-trained language models typically results in minor molecular modifications and serves primarily supportive roles in the design process.
+We adopt the SMILES format and combine the strengths of GPTs with reinforcement learning.
+Unlike previous efforts that relied solely on LLMs, our approach uses RL fine-tuning to align with multiple pharmaceutical objectives and employs controlled decoding to guide the GPT model in generating more effective molecular structures.

 Further developments include transformer-based models like REINVENT 4 ~\citep{he2021molecular, he2022transformer, loeffler2024reinvent}, which mostly focuses on pretraining.
 While pretraining helps in generating molecules similar to those in the training dataset, it also inherently restricts the exploration scope due to biases in the training data.
 REINVENT4 uses the original molecule as input, generates molecules that are very similar to the original ones.
 This likely contributes to its relatively poor performance in other metrics, as the generated molecules exhibit minimal changes in chemical properties.
 In contrast, our proposed method, which uses SMILES and scaffolds as prompts, achieves a well-balanced trade-off between diversity and similarity in the generated and original molecules, potentially leading to improved performance.